The legislative framework in which DHA operates influences our corporate governance.

 Public Interest Disclosure Act 2013

 DHA is committed to the highest standards of ethical and accountable conduct.
-The Public Interest Disclosure Act 2013 (PID Act) allows for investigations of alleged wrongdoing by public officials and provides protections for individuals who disclose or report suspected wrongdoing.
+The Public Interest Disclosure Act 2013 (PID Act) allows for investigations of alleged wrongdoing by public officials5 and provides protections for individuals who disclose or report suspected wrongdoing.

 Our responsibilities and functions under the PID Act are delegated to a core group of staff.
 All new staff are required to complete PID Act training as part of our induction process.
 In addition, ongoing staff complete mandatory refresher training annually.